dolthub/docs/content/reference/sql/server/branch-permissions.md

 ### Longest Match

-As the `dolt_branch_namespace_control` is intended for controlling "namespaces", we only consider the entry set that has the longest branch expressions.
+For both `dolt_branch_control` and `dolt_branch_namespace_control`, we only consider the entry set that has the longest matching expressions.
-This is so that the set contains the most specific entries to the target branch name.
+This is so that the set contains the most specific entries to the target branch and user.
-Because we fold all of our match expressions, we can guarantee that the longest matching expression is the smallest subset of all other possible entries that may match.
+Because we [fold all of our match expressions](#pattern-matching), we can guarantee that all longer matches are a subset of shorter matches.
+For example, `ab%` is shorter than `abc%`, and consequently `abcd` is a subset of `ab%`.
+This does leave the case where matches of equivalent length may still be a superset/subset combo (such as `abc_` and `abcd`), however we treat them as having an equivalent specificity.

 ### Additional Branch Creation Considerations